Self-Paced Online College Courses & Degrees

 Rasmussen College offers a unique Flex Choice option through which online students can pursue a variety of self-paced courses.
 Students can complete self-directed assessments to save money and advance through programs at an accelerated pace.
-Rasmussen offers 40+ fully-online degree programs at both the undergraduate and graduate levels.
+Rasmussen offers 40+ fully online degree programs at both the undergraduate and graduate levels.

 These programs are designed to accommodate even the busiest of schedules.
-Self-paced students have the freedom to advance through their coursework on their own time, enjoying all the benefits of individualized learning.
+Self-paced students have the freedom to advance through their coursework on their own time, enjoying all the benefits of individualized online learning.

 University of Illinois Online at Urbana-Champaign